Mountain Ash or Rowan Tree (Sorbus aucuparia) Click the link for Bareroot Mountain Ash or Rowan Tree

 The berries are soon eaten by birds, especially Redwings, Fieldfares, Blackbirds, Mistle Thrushes and Waxwings, making it ideal for a wild or woodland garden and planting a number of trees as a copse will create a birds paradise!
 Mountain Ash or Rowan is a conical-shaped tree and copes with harsh conditions, sometimes seen on the sides of mountains but it is also ideal for small, urban gardens.

 The bark is a smooth, silvery/grey on young trees which changes to a scaly light grey-brown.
 Sometimes older trees will have fissured bark.

-If you live in a particularly cold part of the UK then the Mountain is is suitable for planting in your garden.
+If you live in a particularly cold part of the UK then the Mountain is suitable for planting in your garden.
 If it can live 1000m up a UK mountain, it should do well in your garden.
-If planting in an estate, the big open country type not council, then be aware that Red and Roe plus Mountain Hares feed on the bark.
+If planting in an estate, the big open country type, not the council type, then be aware that Red and Roe plus Mountain Hares feed on the bark.

 The Mountain Ash or Rowan tree are considered to be magical guardians against black witches, enchantment and other sinister forces and commonly have been a feature of churchyards to keep watch over the spirits of the deceased.
 Believe that if you will and we think each house should have one!

 The Mountain Ash (Sorbus aucuparia) is suitable for occasional thinning to promote new growth.
 So if you have a couple of long thick branches with little growth on it, you can cut it back and expect new growth to replace it which should thicken it out some.

 Most coastal locations will support a Mountain Ash however Tsunami's and over-enthusiastic RNLI boats landing on the beach would cause you some problems and would not be covered by our tree warranty!

 Exposed sites are also ok for the Mountain Ash however you may experience slightly reduced growth based on local conditions.